oakwilson/jikan/README.md

 planned that Jikan will support run-length encoding on these deltas and values, enabling significant space savings, even compared to its current strategy.

-Jikan is also designed first and foremost with a very modular design, allowing it to be embedded easily into other applications.
+Jikan is also designed first and foremost with a very modular architecture, allowing it to be embedded easily into other applications.
 You can see the API documentation here:

 [http://godoc.org/oakwilson.com/p/jikan/core](http://godoc.org/oakwilson.com/p/jikan/core)